Fluctuation theorem for time-averaged work: Abstract

 \section{Abstract}

-There is evidence that taking the time average of the work performed by a thermally isolated system ``transforms'' the adiabatic process into an isothermal one.
-We add here one more fact to this case by showing that the time-averaged difference of Helmholtz free energy is equal to the time-averaged quasistatic work of the system.
-Therefore, a Jarzynski equality relating the time-averaged work and time-averaged quasistatic work is established.
-As an immediate consequence, the expected relation $\langle W\rangle\ge W_{\rm qs}$ is demonstrated.
-Numerical evidence for the equality is also presented for the classical harmonic oscillator with a driven linear equilibrium position parameter.
+There is evidence that taking the time average of the work performed by a thermally isolated system effectively "transforms" the adiabatic process into an isothermal one.
+This approach allows inherent quantities of adiabatic processes to be accessed through the definitions of isothermal processes.
+A fluctuation theorem is then established, linking the time-averaged work to the quasistatic work.
+Numerical evidence supporting this equality is provided for a classical harmonic oscillator with a driven linear equilibrium position parameter.
+Furthermore, the strong inequality for the average work is derived from the deduced fluctuation theorem using optimality arguments.

-{\it Introduction.} Previous works have shown that taking the time average of the work performed by thermally isolated systems ``transforms'' the adiabatic process into an isothermal one \cite{naze2022}.
-In this way, important characteristics of isothermal processes, like the existence of a decorrelation time, are now present in adiabatic processes.
-Possible solutions for conundrums involving the existence of relaxation times, like in the Kibble-Zurek mechanism, are therefore proposed \cite{naze2023kibble}.